wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/Pure_Text_Binary_and_POX_Message_Support_with_JMS_.md

 Following the debug logs, you could notice that ESB received the JMS text message and transformed it into a SOAP payload as follows.

-!!! info
+!!!
 Note
     The wrapper element "( \[http://services.samples/xsd\] )text" has been used to hold the text message content.

-TEST

 ``` java
 INFO - To: , WSAction: urn:mediate, SOAPAction: urn:mediate, MessageID: ID:orxus.vedehen.org-50631-1225235276233-1:0:1:1:1, Direction: request,